 In 1975, this committee set in motion a major restoration project in an attempt to reverse and limit the decay the buildings had suffered.

-The goal of the project was to identify all the stone fragments that were originally part of the buildings still lying on Acropolis Hill and use them for reassembling large parts of the monuments.
+The project’s goal was to identify all the stone fragments that were originally part of the buildings still lying on Acropolis Hill and use them to reassemble large parts of the monuments.

 The restoration involved a peculiar mixture of scientific research, cutting-edge technology, and millennia-old building techniques, which produced great results.